 1. aden + anais swaddling blankets

-I remember hearing about these blankets and seeing them on some registries, but decided not to include them in my own registry due to the high price.
+I remember hearing about these blankets and seeing them on some registries but decided not to include them in my own baby registry due to the high price.
 I just thought the standard soft swaddling blankets at BabiesRUs would work just as well so I opted for those.
 However, I now know why so many other moms went with the aden + anais brand.
-For starters these muslin swaddling blankets are super soft and breathable.
+For starters, these muslin swaddling blankets are super soft and breathable.
 They are perfect for gentle and sensitive skins.
 They are also HUGE.
 That’s a plus when you are looking to use them for things other than swaddling: nursing cover, burping cloth and stroller cover to name a few.
-Definitely one baby item I regret not getting the first time…but happy to have the second time!

 2. Video baby monitor